This is the privacy notice for the Iris Worldwide group of companies.

-This privacy notice should be read together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or otherwise processing personal data about you so that you know how and why we are using it.
+This privacy notice should be read together with any other provided privacy notice or fair processing notice we may provide on specific occasions when we are collecting or otherwise processing personal data about you so that you know how and why we are using it.
 This privacy notice supplements those other notices and is not intended to override them.
+Contact details

 Our full details are:

 Full name of legal entity: Iris Nation Worldwide Limited

 Postal address: 3rd Floor, 10 Queen Street Place, EC4R 1BE